Recalling a pair of genuine Navy heroes

 Brown was an athlete as well, a bicyclist.
 He was single, and was a regular at Courtney’s Restaurant in Ridge.
 A friend here recalled after the shuttle accident, “The only comfort I have is that he was able to spend 16 days in space.
 That’s all he ever wanted to do.
 That was his dream.”

-Both men had invited friends from Southern Maryland to attend the launch of Columbia from the Kennedy Space Center in Florida in January 2003.
+Both men had invited friends from St. Mary’s to attend the launch of Columbia from the Kennedy Space Center in Florida in January 2003.
 They were given VIP treatment and enjoyed watching the liftoff of the shuttle, an amazing spacecraft that took off like a rocket but landed like an airplane.
-About a week later, McCool emailed his friends from space and described the beauty he and his crewmates were witnessing.
+About a week later, McCool emailed his friends from space and described the beauty he and his crew mates were witnessing.

 Sadly, the seven astronauts never got to share those experiences in person with their friends and colleagues here in Southern Maryland.